hyperledger/identus-edge-agent-sdk-swift/AtalaPrismSDK/Apollo/Sources/Apollo.docc/ApolloTutorials.md

 # Apollo API Tutorial

 The Apollo protocol defines a set of functions for working with cryptography and key pairs.
+It currently supports secp256k1 and ed25519 and x25519 keys.
 Here's a brief explanation of each function:

 - `createRandomMnemonics`: This function creates a random set of mnemonic phrases that can be used as a seed for generating a private key.